Sub6Resources/flutter_html/README.md

 Please note: Due to Flutter [#38474](https://github.com/flutter/flutter/issues/38474), selectable text support is significantly watered down compared to the standard non-selectable version of the widget.
 The changes are as follows:

+1. The list of tags that can be rendered is significantly reduced.
+Key omissions include no support for images/video/audio, table, and ul/ol.

-1. No support for `customRender`, `customImageRender`, `onImageError`, `onImageTap`, `onMathError`, and `navigationDelegateForIframe`.
+2. No support for `customRender`, `customImageRender`, `onImageError`, `onImageTap`, `onMathError`, and `navigationDelegateForIframe`.
 (Support for `customRender` may be added in the future).

-2. You cannot whitelist tags, you must use `blacklistedElements` to remove any tags that shouldn't be rendered.
-This is to make sure unsupported tags are not accidentally whitelisted, causing errors in the widget code.

-3. The list of tags that can be rendered is significantly reduced.
-Key omissions include no support for images/video/audio, table, and ul/ol.

-4. Styling support is significantly reduced.
+3. Styling support is significantly reduced.
 Only text-related styling works (e.g. bold or italic), while container related styling (e.g. borders or padding/margin) do not work.

-5. Due to the above, the margins between elements no longer appear.
-As a result, the HTML content will not have proper spacing between elements like `<h1>`.
-The default margin for `<body>` is removed, so it is recommended to wrap the `Html()` widget in a `Container()` with padding to achieve the same effect.

 Once the above issue is resolved, the aforementioned compromises will go away.
 Currently the `SelectableText.rich()` constructor does not support `WidgetSpan`s, resulting in the feature losses above.